 - Understanding IPMI

-- Accessing the HTML5 IPMI from the OVHcloud Manager
+- Accessing the HTML5 IPMI from the OVHcloud Control Panel

-- Accessing IPMI from a Java Applet from the OVHcloud Manager
+- Accessing IPMI from a Java Applet from the OVHcloud Control Panel

 IPMI is widely supported among many hardware vendors and is the standard for KVM access to a server.
 IPMI can be accessed without network connectivity, without SSH connectivity, and without operating system access.
 It gives you access to the server's BIOS and allows you to make configuration changes and (re)install operating systems.